Charles Frederick Henningsen: United States

-He became a citizen of the United States and was married to a niece of John M. Berrien, U.S. Senator from Georgia.
+He became a citizen of the United States and was married to a niece of John M. Berrien, U.S. Senator from Georgia and the granddaughter of Major John Berrien.
 Henningsen continued to pursue filibuster schemes and fought in the American Civil War for the Confederacy for a year, being made colonel (while still addressed as "General"), and frequently had command of the defenses of Richmond.
 He was involved in the Battle of Elizabeth City.
-His wife, Wilhelmina "Willy" Henningsen (1820-1880) opened and operated a hospital (the Henningsen Hospital) in Richmond until 1863, when its operations were consolidated with the Louisiana Hospital.
+His wife, Wilhelmina "Willy" (Belt) Henningsen (1820-1880) opened and operated a hospital (the Henningsen Hospital) in Richmond until 1863, when its operations were consolidated with the Louisiana Hospital.
 She was noted for the kindness and tenderness to the wounded and afflicted soldiers.
 After the war he took up his residence in Washington, D.C., and was involved in the movement to liberate Cuba from Spanish rule.
 During his declining years, he lived in straitened circumstances, but was supported by friends such as Colonel Albert Pike.